AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-entitlement-configuration.md

 The user receives an email invitation regarding the new administrative privileges from `message@adobe.com`.

-Users must click **Get started** in the email to join the organization.
-If new admins do not use the **Get started** link in the email invitation, they would not be able to sign into the Admin Console.
+Users must click ** **[!UICONTROL Get started]** in the email to join the organization.
+If new admins do not use the ****[!UICONTROL Get started]** link in the email invitation, they would not be able to sign into the Admin Console.

 As part of the sign-in process, users may be asked to set up an Adobe profile if they do not have one already.
-If users have multiple profiles associated with their email address, users must choose **Join Team** (if prompted) and then select the profile associated with the new organization.
+If users have multiple profiles associated with their email address, users must choose ****[!UICONTROL Join Team]** (if prompted) and then select the profile associated with the new organization.

 ![Admin rights confirmation](assets/admin-rights-confirmation.png)